ow-mods/owml/docs/content/pages/guides/publishing.md

 You've successfully created a release on GitHub!

+### 403 Error

+If you get a 403 error, head to the repository settings page, and under "Actions -> General" scroll to the bottom under "Workflow permissions" and click "Read and Write Permissions", then click save.
+This will enable GitHub actions to create releases on your repo.

 ## Adding Your Mod To The Database

 Now all that's left is to add your mod to the database, you can do so by following [this form](https://github.com/ow-mods/ow-mod-db/issues/new?assignees=&labels=add-mod&template=add-mod.yml&title=%5BYour+mod+name+here%5D){target="_blank"}.
 An admin will review your mod, make sure everything is setup correctly, and approve it into the database.